-The Land Rights Act gives traditional Aboriginal owners the right to be consulted about, and to consent, or refuse to consent, to the grant of a petroleum exploration permit on Aboriginal land.
-The Land Rights Act protects culturally significant places by allowing (but not mandating) traditional Aboriginal owners to carve out areas from a granted permit for any reason, including that they may contain a sacred site.
+The Land Rights Act gives traditional Aboriginal owners the right to be consulted about, and to consent or refuse to consent to, the grant of a petroleum exploration permit on Aboriginal land.
+The Land Rights Act protects culturally significant places by allowing (but not mandating) traditional Aboriginal owners to carve out areas from a granted petroleum exploration permit for any reason, including that they may contain a sacred site.
 In other words, traditional Aboriginal owners can say 'yes' to development in some areas and 'no' to development in others.
 It is a level of control over land that is not seen in any other Australian jurisdiction for any other type of tenure.

 Part IV of the Land Rights Act contains the provisions relating to petroleum development.
 Part IV is prescriptive about what must occur prior to a petroleum exploration permit on Aboriginal land being granted.
-The process is designed to ensure that petroleum exploration permits are only granted if the traditional Aboriginal owners of the relevant country have given their informed consent to exploration.
-The process is set out below and in Figure 11.2.
+The process is designed to ensure that petroleum exploration permits are only granted if the traditional Aboriginal owners of the relevant country and the relevant Land Council have given their informed consent to exploration.
+The process is set out below and in Figure 11.3 and explained below.